 Print Preview at 100% before panicking.

-Because zooming can distort what you see, ALWAYS check print preview before you panic about the display!
+Zooming can distort what you see.
 Those ### hash marks can show up in a zoomed view even though the cells will print just fine.
 Borders often do not show in a zoomed view correctly.
 Text can even wrap incorrectly.